Lenovo is open and ready for business with System x

 Connectors and LEDs

-The following figure shows the front panel of the Cisco Nexus B22 Fabric Extender for IBM Flex System.
+The following figure shows the front panel of the Cisco Nexus B22 Fabric Extender for Flex System.

 The front panel contains the following components: